26 May 2021

 Such exceptions include:

-- Absence from the UK for a straight or cumulative period of six months in a twelve month period.
-The six months can be in one stretch or a cumulation which can add up to the six months.
+- Absence from the UK for a period of six months in a twelve month period.
+The six months can be in one stretch or in several instances which add up to six months.

 - One long single absence of up to twelve months is permitted for reasons such as pregnancy, childbirth, serious illness, study, vocational training, overseas posting, military service and in some cases a global pandemic.